kai5263499/mandrill-php/README.markdown

         // For example, the following will produce an error.
         Mandrill::call(array('type'=>'bad_users', 'call'=>'ping'));

+        // getApiCalls() returns an associative array of valid API queries broken down by
+        // call type, ie. users
+        Mandrill::getApiCalls();

+        // For a list of valid calls please visit http://mandrillapp.com/api/docs/index.html

         // Setting verbosity to true prints some extra debuggin lines, like the exact
         // URL and arguments sent to the Mandrill service Mandrill::toggleVerbose();
         Mandrill::setVerbose(true);

-        // getLastError returns the last verification
+        // getLastError returns the verification error string produced by the last ::call()
+        // This is mostly used to produce the verification exception message but it may be
+        // useful to you.
+        Mandrill::getLastError();

 ##Contributions